dhagmann/deliberation-assets/projects/3-way-negotiation/01c_instructions_3_way_negotiation.md

 In the next stage, you will be placed in a chat with the other participants.
 You should use this chat to discuss how you and the other organizations plan to split the points, and you will have **10 minutes** to reach an agreement.

 Your goal in these negotiations is to ensure that *Organization C* gets as much of the benefits as possible in the time allotted.
+Remember that each point you earn represents a lottery ticket towards a **$10 bonus**.

 Below are a few key reminders: